 Throughout the creation of this masterpiece, the authors have endured many societal changes that will forever be etched in their memories: NBA player Kobe Bryant and his daughter Gianna were killed in a helicopter crash in January 2020, Entrepreneur B. Smith died from her long battle with Alzheimer’s disease in February 2020, and, in March of 2020, the Coronavirus (COVID-19) a virus first noticed in China in the latter months of 2019, swept the United States, forcing Americans into social distancing practices in hopes of slowing the spread of the virus.
 The pandemic suffocated the way of living we knew to be normal before, preventing people around the world from seeing their loved ones and killing hundreds of thousands of citizens around the world.

 Resilience is the word that comes to mind when I think about a preteen experiencing the challenges we face today.
 The boys were very vocal about their feelings with all the tragic events whereas the girls were more reserved.
 All things known to be a normal life, like attending school, have been temporarily put on hold.
 The students and I video conference as a class often, just to check in on each other.
 After two years in classrooms together this is our new normal, in the midst of loneliness and uncertainty.
 We will do our best to finish this school year out, publish this book with our most raw and true expressions of ourselves, and, most importantly, get through all of this together.

 It is vital to me to step in the gap for the needs of all students that want to continuously better themselves and this great group of scholars has risen to the occasion.
 Maya Angelou said it best, “I do my best because I’m counting on you counting on me.”
 Because I know we count on each other I will always do my part.

-The book will be $15 each.
+You can buy the book for $15 each!
 Your purchase will support all of 826DC’s free youth writing programs, including the Young Authors’ Book Project.